tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   6. [ ] body tags
   7. [ ] link the style.css file to the index.html file

+  ##### Rating:
+  1. [ ] student has mastered this skill
+  2. [ ] student understands this skill, but could use reinforcement
+  3. [ ] student has not mastered this skill yet and reinforcement is needed (if you are selecting this rating please provide a brief explanation of where reinforcement is needed)

   - **Date the project setup is scheduled to be completed:**
   - **Date the project setup was completed:**
   - **Instructor/coordinator initials:**